triplemeng/InferSent/README.md

 and the batch size of 128.
-One should be able to adjust it accordingly to achieve better accuracy. (the paper recommended the batch size of 64) Based on my experiments, the model achieved 0.77 as accuracy on SNLI after 12 epochs with encoded_dim of 512 and optimiazation algorithm as 'sgd'.
+One should be able to adjust it accordingly to achieve better accuracy. (the paper recommended the batch size of 64) Based on my experiments, the model achieved 0.77 as accuracy on SNLI after 12 epochs(when learning rate is still very large; compared to the paper's stopping criteria:
+when learning rate < 10^-5) with encoded_dim of 512 and optimiazation algorithm as 'sgd'.

 I didn't try the resulted sentence embeddings in any downstream NLP tasks.
 I provided the code for generating sentence embeddings based on